0707-aayu/PatternAnalysis-2025/recognition/HipMRI_VQVAE_s4831001/README.md

 | `norm_image`       | Flag to apply z-score normalisation per slice.     |

 #### Prediction Parameters (`predict.py`)

+This controls how the trained model is loaded and used for inference

 | Parameter         | Description                                   |
 |-------------------|-----------------------------------------------|